OpenMoonRay/openmoonray-docs/docs/scene-classes/materials/dwa/DwaFabricMaterial.md

         default: 0.75

-        <p class="jekyll-theme-minimal scene-class-attr-comment">Roughness of the fabric specular highlights.
+        <p class="scene-class-attr-comment">Roughness of the fabric specular highlights.
 Or if 'use independent weft attributes' is 'true,' just the roughness of the fabric specular highlights of the warp threads.</p>

     </p>